How to Access Services

-- Assist students with school-related financial needs that cannot be met in other ways, such as fees for credit recovery, graduation, field trips and summer school courses.
+- Assist students with school-related financial needs that cannot be met in other ways, such as fees for credit recovery, graduation, extra-curricular activities, field trips and summer school courses.

 - Help unaccompanied youth fill out their Federal Financial Aid form and college applications.

 - Connect families with children 0-3 with Early On services: www.1800EarlyOn.org.

 - For quality free preschool programs visit www.washtenawpreschool.org.

 - Partner with Child Care Network and Ann Arbor Rec & Ed to connect families with scholarships for quality, licensed childcare.